Harrishee/cse230-project/README.md

 ![Architecture Diagram](ar.jpg)

-- Game.hs: For gaming logic like player movement
+- Game.hs: For gaming logic like player movement, pick up items, and using items
 - UI.hs:   Mainly for generating UI
-- Map.hs:  Generating maps
+- Map.hs:  Generating random maps with levels
-- Level.hs:For level logic
+- Level.hs:For level logic which can have multiple levels

 ### Challenges:
 We found that the inventory is interesting and challenging to implement since it will completely change the game logic.
 And due to couple exams, assignments, and projects, the time is too limited to complete our whole goal.